jmersonuo/jmersonuo.github.io/Activities/Mapbox-Quick-Start-Guide.md

 We are going to initialize a map with the variable name "map", and is going to be added into the div, or `container`, with the ID "map".
 Keep in mind.
 These could be changed.

 In the code block below, _you will need to replace the coordinates_ for the starting map center position.
-Set the coordinates for Portland, Oregon by replacing the longitude field witih: -122.6788 and the latitude field with: 45.5212.
+Set the coordinates for Portland, Oregon by replacing the longitude field with: -122.6788 and the latitude field with: 45.5212.

 ```javascript
 var map = new mapboxgl.Map({